Thorsten Hohmann

-Thorsten Hohmann (born 14 July 1979 in Fulda, West Germany) is a German professional pool player, nicknamed "the Hitman."
+Thorsten Hohmann (born 14 July 1979) is a German professional pool player, nicknamed "the Hitman."
 He is a three-time world champion, winning the WPA World Nine-ball Championship in 2003, and 2013, and winning the WPA World Straight Pool Championship in 2006.

 Career

 Early life

 Thorsten was born and raised in Fulda, Germany and at a very young age had always been interested in sports, playing football, table tennis and badminton.
 At the age of nine Thorsten's father took him to a local pool hall.
 On his 10th birthday Thorsten received a miniature pool table.
 By age twelve Thorsten and a friend began playing pool at a local pool hall.
 By age 16 he had won his first open adult tournament, of 128 players in the state of Hessia.

 Europe-based career

 In 2003 Hohmann reached the finals of the World Pool League but lost to Rodney Morris, 8–3.
 Later in 2003, Thorsten would win the 2003 WPA World Nine-ball Championship, defeating previous champion Earl Strickland in the semi-final, before defeating Alex Pagulayan in the final 17–10.
 He became the third German to become World Champion after Oliver Ortmann (1995) and Ralf Souquet (1996).